 - Bake at 350 degrees Fahrenheit for 35 minutes.

 - Let the muffins cool completely before serving.

-- Store these oat flour chocolate chip muffins in an airtight container for up to five days or freeze for up to six months.
+- Store these oat flour chocolate chip muffins in an airtight container for up to five days or freeze them for up to six months.

 - Optional additions include 1/2 cup each of chopped walnuts, pecans, and/or peanuts.